 If you're here looking for the best arm exercises to build bigger arms, you've come to the right place.
 We've got six arm exercises, with examples, to help push your biceps and triceps to the test in your next arm workout.

-With biceps being one of the most popular body parts to train, whether you're a bro split veteran or a total gym novice, there's no doubt you've heard of a bicep curl... arguably one of the most well-known arm exercises out there.
+With biceps being one of the most popular muscles to train during an arm workout, whether you're a bro split veteran or a total gym novice, there's no doubt you've heard of a bicep curl... arguably one of the most well-known, and best arm exercises out there.

 Don't be fooled by the obsession with the two muscles on the front of your arm, though...
-The triceps contain more muscle mass than the biceps and are often left neglected in the pursuit of t-shirt bulging arms.
+The triceps (on the back of your arm) contain more muscle mass than the biceps and are often left neglected in the pursuit of t-shirt bulging arms.

-Here are 6 of the best exercises for arms:
+Here are 6 of the best exercises for arms to include in your next arm workout

 Scroll down to find out more about each of the arm exercises, and how to do them.